SteveUnderScoreN/SMSpamConfig/README.md

   To find email delivered to the junk email folder (SPAM-LOW) search for 'Filter: Move spam'
   To find all email deleted by spool filtering search for 'Filter: Spam'
   To find email that would have been identified as SPAM-MED but was deleted by spool filtering search for 'Filter: Spam (Weight: 2'
+To see the score assigned to an email look at the 'X-SmarterMail-Spam' and the 'X-SmarterMail-TotalSpamWeight' headers e.g within the Webmail interface highlight an email, click 'Actions/View Header'